videosdk-live/videosdk-docs/api_reference_docs_versioned_docs/version-v2/realtime-communication/user-webhooks.md

 ### participant-left

-- this webhook is called when participant left the meeting with following payload
+- This webhook is called when participant left the meeting with following payload

 #### Example